-Before choosing which prospects to target, it’s best to generate a long list of leads so you can narrow to the best leads.
+Before choosing which prospects to target, it’s best to generate a long list of leads so you can narrow down to the best leads.
 Using the categories you’ve identified as a good fit your business, decide which sources on this list are right for you to generate your own list of leads.

-Top 7 Lead Sources for Sellers
+Top 7 Sales Lead Sources

 Referrals from your best clients are your best source of quality leads.
 A referral implies that you are trusted and valued.
 Your referral source can also confirm what it’s like to do business with you.